 Well, I’m happy to tell you that the trains in Thailand are spacious!
 If you have a big suitcase that doesn’t fit near your seat, there’s always a few storage spots at the end of each carriage.

-Any other tips for taking the train?
+Any other tips for taking the Bangkok to Ayutthaya train ride?

-Bring wet wipes for your hands and bring snacks for the train ride.
+- Bring wet wipes for your hands and bring snacks for the train ride.

 - Be careful with people posing as station personnel when arriving at Hua Lamphong train station.
 I personally never experienced issues (could be because I look Thai) but there are reports that there are people who will trick tourists out of taking the train and travelling via alternate modes of transport

 - Arrive early at the Hua Lamphong train station so that you can orient yourself and get tickets first

 - Know your Thai national holidays and be careful about travelling during that time.
 The train system will be packed to capacity, and the temples will likely be very busy.
 Book first or second class to have an assigned seat

 Read Next: 12 tips about visiting Ayutthaya Thailand